Guotepauc/Guotepauc/Learning/README.md

 reference.**

-For practitioners already using ATT&CK, completing the three core modules and consulting the detailed videos selectively is sufficient.
+For practitioners already using ATT&CK, completing the three core modules and consulting selected detailed videos is sufficient.
 Watching all 17 videos provides limited additional value when the underlying concepts are already mastered.

 The more valuable next step is the dedicated MITRE ATT&CK CTI Training, which includes mapping exercises, raw-data analysis, Navigator comparisons, and defensive recommendations.

 ### Next step